 Our Approach

-Sanctuary
+The Sanctuary Model

 The Sanctuary Model is a holistic approach to helping injured children and adults recover from damaging effects of domestic violence through trauma-informed care, compassion, and mindfulness.
 It guides all WC&S programs in creating an organizational culture and a cohesive context for healing from psychological and social traumatic experiences.
 The Sanctuary Model was developed in the 1980s by Dr. Sandra Bloom and her team at the Sanctuary Institute.